zzhangjii/learning-library/oci-library/qloudable/Auditing_in_Autonomous_Database/Auditing_Data_in_Autonomous_Database.md

 * **Database Name:** {{Database Name}}
 * **Database Password:** {{Database Password}}

 1. In Oracle Cloud, click Sign In.
 Sign in using your tenant name.
-Then click Next.
+Then click Continue.

 2. Enter your user name and password.